JanssenProject/jans/docs/casa/plugins/cert-authn.md

 - Selecting a certificate that was enrolled but has expired
 - Not selecting any certificate: hitting "Cancel" or "Don't send a certificate" option in the browser dialog

+## Account onboarding (optional)

+Having followed [these](#update-the-casa-acr) steps, visit the Casa login page.

+1. Click on the "Smart card | User certificate" option

+1. The browser will be redirected to the configured cert pickup URL and a native dialog will appear.
+From here, choose one of the available certificates

+1. You will be authenticated as the user who previously enrolled that cert, otherwise a new account has been created for the user.
+Check the user profile data (TUI or admin-ui) and see how attributes have been populated for the account

 ## FAQ

-### How to customize the browser dialog for not remembering the user choice?

-This is not possible - at least from Janssen server.

 ### Is the plugin compatible with smart cards?

 Yes.
 There is a simple demonstrative [tutorial](./cert-authn-tutorial.md) available.

+### How to customize the browser dialog for not remembering the user choice?

+This is not possible - at least from Janssen server.

 ### Does the plugin support revocation?